 In 2008 the Management has approved list of properties that no longer will be used in the ordinary activity of the Bank nor will be utilized as investment properties.
-For all such assets Management has started intensively looking for a buyer and has offered those properties on public auction.
+For all such assets Management has started looking for a buyer and has offered those properties on public auction.
 Due to the uncertainties surrounding real estate market, not all of the proposed properties were sold.
-Management has timely reacted to that with revising the selling price and believes that the sale will be completed by the end of 2010.
+However Management is committed to continue selling the remaining part and expect to complete the sale by the end of 2010.